/prod01/channel_2/media/mccms/content-assets/about/news/2025-jan-june/1024X512_2025-Match-Day-group-celebration-WF5867760_0008.jpg)

 Match Day, held each March, is the moment when graduating medical school students across the country learn where — and in which specialty — they will complete their residency training for the next three to seven years.

 Passionate, prepared, and inspired are the words echoing the medical school hallways during Match week.
-Fourth-year medical students at Mayo Clinic Alix School of Medicine campuses in Arizona, Florida and Minnesota will join more than 40,000 medical students nationwide as they simultaneously open envelopes at 11 a.m.
+Fourth-year medical students at Mayo Clinic Alix School of Medicine campuses in Arizona, Florida, and Minnesota joined more than 40,000 medical students nationwide as they simultaneously opened envelopes at 11 a.m.
 CT to reveal their residency training placements through the National Resident Matching Program (NRMP).

 Arizona